daler/dotfiles/docs/troubleshooting.rst

 which also includes a setting you need in :file:`.config/alacritty/alacritty.yml`.

+On Mac, you can use ``./setup.sh --fix-tmux-terminfo`` and follow the instructions after running to update your tmux config.

 Can't install conda packages from Bioconda
 ------------------------------------------
 Bioconda does not yet build packages for Mac ARM chips (Mac M1 or M2).
 You can